-Please note that the course materials are meant for personal use only, namely, for the purposes of teaching, studying and research.
+Please note that all course materials are meant for personal use only, namely, for the purposes of teaching, studying and research.
 You are strictly not permitted to make copies of or print additional copies or distribute such copies of the course materials or any parts thereof, for commercial gain or exchange.

-For the full copyright notice, please visit: https://smu.sg/Copyright-notice or OASIS > Campus Life & Exchange > Conduct & Discipline > University Council of Student Conduct.
+For the full copyright notice, please visit https://researchguides.smu.edu.sg/copyright.